Atom Learning logo

 The sporting aptitude assessment is taken by children applying for a place on the Reading School Kenwrick Sports Pathway (KSP).
 Up to 15 places are available on the pathway.

-The sporting aptitude assessment will take place on Saturday 31st August 2024.
+The sporting aptitude assessment will take place August 2025.
 Children will have the opportunity to demonstrate their sporting potential through a variety of tests and tasks.
 These are overseen by an independent assessor.

 Scores will be awarded for each element of the assessment.
 When all the assessments are complete, a rank order of applicants for the sporting aptitude places will be produced and a threshold applied.